xufuture/qserv/doc/source/admin/configuration.rst

 - business data (i.e. sky data),

 Thereafter, this directory will be called QSERV_RUN_DIR.
-This will allow to switch Qserv version (using eups for example), without having to re-configure Qserv from scratch.
+This method will allow to switch Qserv version (using eups for example), without having to re-configure Qserv from scratch.
-The configuration tool is written in pure-python and offer many options in order to be very flexible.
-Neverthelles it doesn't relies on LSST standards as it seems nothing is yet provided for configuration.
+The configuration tool is written in pure-python and offers many options in order to be very flexible.
+Nevertheless it doesn't relies on LSST standards (it seems nothing is yet provided for configuration).
-The default procedure aims to be straightforward, so that new users can't quickly get a standard mono-node Qserv configuration.
+The default procedure aims to be straightforward, so that new users can quickly set up a standard mono-node Qserv configuration.

 Features
 ========

-- create services configuration files in QSERV_RUN_DIR/etc/qserv.conf using a meta-configuration file in QSERV_RUN_DIR/qserv.conf
+- creates services configuration files in QSERV_RUN_DIR/etc/qserv.conf using a meta-configuration file in QSERV_RUN_DIR/qserv.conf,
-- runs mysql, scisql and xrootd configuration scripts
+- runs mysql, scisql and xrootd configuration scripts,
-- create client configuration
+- creates client configuration,
-- default procedure doesn't remove QSERV_RUN_DIR but only update it
+- default procedure doesn't remove QSERV_RUN_DIR but only update it,
-- a -all option allow to create QSERV_RUN_DIR from scratch (
+- '-all' option allow to create QSERV_RUN_DIR from scratch.

 Tickets completed
 =================